justinfreitag/the-living-framework/operational-breath.md

-# The Operational Breath: A Gift of Sacred Interaction
+# Operational Breath: A Gift of Sacred Interaction

 ### An Invitation